tiffanylin0419/RISC-Game/git_quick_reference.md

 then you can push it to recover the branch

 ## Merge
+After you finishe
-After you finished your work on a feature branch, you can create a merge request for testing
+d your work on a feature branch, you can create a merge request for testing